 The win will be a much-needed boost for Red, coming just a month after its eight-year relationship with Samsung came to an end.

-The agency had won the firm's UK press office but was pitted against awards and reviews agency Kazoo, and other outside firms, to a new consolidated brief.
+The agency had held the firm's UK press office but was asked to pitch against awards and reviews agency Kazoo, and other outside firms, for a new consolidated brief.

 The Western Europe brief is new at Huawei, created since Winston Eavis arrived as director of PR and events for the Chinese firm in May.
 Eavis was previously head of external comms for Europe at Samsung, where he worked with agencies The Romans and Iris, but not with Red directly.

 Red's new brief includes raising the profile of Huawei Consumer Business Group (CBG) products and launches and "bringing to life the brand story", a statement said.

 Eavis said: "We’re delighted to appoint an agency with the depth of industry experience and creativity of Red Consultancy.
 At Huawei, PR is the driving force behind all our marketing as we endeavour to earn, not buy, a place in the hearts of European consumers."